Concurrent Receipt: CRDP vs CRSC

 Your branch's process can change, so confirm the current form and mailing/fax/email details on your branch's CRSC page before you send.

-7. Compare and choose in December.
+7. Compare and choose in the January open season.

 The catch (one honest watch-out)

 The tempting-looking gross number can lie.
 CRDP restores more dollars on paper for a lot of people, but it is taxable, while CRSC is tax-free.
 The right pick depends on your bracket, and the two are not interchangeable in reach: CRDP needs 50%+ and 20 years, CRSC needs a proven combat link.
-Do not assume; do the after-tax math on your own numbers before the December election.
+Do not assume; do the after-tax math on your own numbers before the January election.

 Whether a condition should be rated, or rated higher, or counted as combat-related is a claims/rating question, and a free accredited VSO (DAV, VFW, American Legion, or your county VSO, found via VA.gov) handles those at no cost.
 You never pay for claims help.
 Which benefit is better for your taxes is a personal call, so run general principles past a fee-only fiduciary before you decide.